Amol Aggarwal

-Amol Aggarwal (born 1993) is an American mathematician and mathematical physicist whose research connects combinatorics and probability theory to statistical mechanics, including the study of random matrices and of Gibbs measures for random tessellations.
-He is a professor of mathematics at Stanford University.
+Amol Aggarwal (born 1993) is an American mathematician and mathematical physicist.
+His research links combinatorics and probability theory to statistical mechanics.
+He studies random matrices, examines Gibbs measures for random tessellations, and serves as a professor of mathematics at Stanford University.

 Education and career

 Aggarwal graduated from the Massachusetts Institute of Technology in 2015.
-He completed a Ph.D. at Harvard University in 2020; his doctoral dissertation, Asymptotic Phenomena in the Six-Vertex Model, was supervised by Alexei Borodin.
+He completed a Ph.D. at Harvard University in 2020.
+Alexei Borodin supervised his doctoral dissertation.
+The title was Asymptotic Phenomena in the Six-Vertex Model.

-He joined the Columbia University mathematics department as an assistant professor in 2020, and was tenured as an associate professor there in 2022.
-In 2025, he joined Stanford University as a full professor.
+He joined the Columbia University mathematics department in 2020.
+He started as an assistant professor.
+The university awarded him tenure in 2022.
+He became an associate professor.
+He joined Stanford University in 2025.
+He now holds a full professor position.